devilrob/HA_Felshare_Diffuser/README.md

 Control Felshare waterless diffusers via the Felshare cloud MQTT service.

-> ⚠️ **Unofficial integration / private APIs**: This uses Felshare cloud endpoints that are not documented as an official public API.
-Using private endpoints may violate vendor terms and may stop working if Felshare changes their backend.
+> ⚠️ **Disclaimer (unofficial / private API)**: Not affiliated with Felshare.
+This integration uses undocumented/private endpoints and may break at any time.
+Use at your own risk and respect Felshare’s terms.

 ## Features